metasnf

 there are.
 Another option is to start by taking a first look at entire

-This heatmap rescales all the columns in the settings_matrix to have
+This heatmap rescales all the columns in the settings_df to have a

-a maximum value of 1.
-The purpose of re-ordering the settings matrix in
+maximum value of 1.
+The purpose of re-ordering the settings data frame

 values and pairwise cluster solution similarities.
 If there are any